kazimovzaman2/kapital-payment-gateway/README.md

 ### Response Structure

-The create_order method returns a dictionary containing the following keys:
+The `create_order` method returns a dictionary containing the following keys:

-- order_id: The unique identifier for the order.
+- `order_id`: The unique identifier for the order.
-- password: The password for the order.
+- `password`: The password for the order.
-- hppUrl: The URL for redirecting the user to complete the payment.
+- `hppUrl`: The URL for redirecting the user to complete the payment.
-- status: The status of the order.
+- `status`: The status of the order.
-- cvv2AuthStatus: The CVV2 authentication status.
+- `cvv2AuthStatus`: The CVV2 authentication status.
-- secret: A secret value associated with the order.
+- `secret`: A secret value associated with the order.
-- redirect_url: The full URL to redirect the user for payment.
+- `redirect_url`: The full URL to redirect the user for payment.

 ### Example Response